 Progressive Art Studio: A studio that focuses on artists with disabilities, including intellectual/developmental disabilities or invisible disabilities like individuals with mental illnesses.
 These studios provide support services to the artists in order to help them develop their artistic careers and gain other life skills.
 Examples: Project Onward (Chicago), Creative Growth (California) & Bomb Diggity Arts (Maine).

-Visionary Art Environment: In case you are not familiar, I have included a few key terms that you may come across on this blog.
-Visionary Art Environments range from houses made with unusual materials to eccentric sculpture gardens.
-Many of the artists use discarded objects and found materials to create their environments.
-Well-known examples of art environments include Simon Rodia’s Watts Tower, Tom Every’s Forevertron, and Nek Chand’s Rock Garden of Chandigarh.
+Art Environment: Art Environments range from houses made with unusual materials to eccentric sculpture gardens.
+Many of the artists featured here use discarded objects and found materials to create their environments.
+Examples: Simon Rodia’s Watts Tower, Tom Every’s Forevertron, & Nek Chand’s Rock Garden.

 Outsider art: Intuit (an amazing non-profit in Chicago) defines outsider art as ““the work of artists who demonstrate little influence from the mainstream art world and who are, instead, motivated by their unique personal visions.”
 Artists who may fall in this category have recently gained well-deserved recognition in the mainstream art world through exhibitions and art fairs.
 As this continues, the term “outsider art” is becoming controversial.
 Some people prefer to use self-taught art, non-mainstream art, or non-traditional art instead.
 Raw Vision Magazine explains: “[Some] artists are already pushed to the outer limits of society as a result of prejudice and feel [these] terms offers more dignity.”
 Examples: Henry Darger, Lee Godie, Martín Ramírez, & Joseph Yoakum.